robcarver17/pysystemtrade/DONE_TO_DO.md

 ## Version: 0.2.1

 * Fixed bug with bootstrapping with missing values
+* Changed clean correlations so it replaces with an average
 * Fixed some documentation SNAFU's
 * Added reference to latest blog post